alisaki20/msp-framework/README.md

 #### 1. Download the latest version of this repository and store it in a folder in your theme\plugin folder

-for example: git clone https://github.com/alisaki20/msp-framework.git oprions-framework
+for example: git clone https://github.com/alisaki20/msp-framework.git options-framework

-#### 2. Add the this include code at the top of file:
+#### 2. Add the include code at the top of file:

 Go to your main php file (functions.php in themes)